Skip to content

 Schola allows you to specify the map to load when launching the environment.
 To do this, use the —map argument followed by the path to the map.
 For example:

-The map should be specified as a relative path from the Content folder, with content replaced with Game For exammple /Content/LevelOne/Map would be specified as Game/LevelOne/Map.
+The map should be specified as a relative path from the Content folder, with Content replaced by Game.
+For example /Content/LevelOne/Map would be specified as Game/LevelOne/Map.

 The map must be a valid Unreal Engine map file.
 If the map is not found or isn’t specified, Schola will default to the main map specified in the project settings.